Capital gains tax

 You can find a collection of information on CGT on GOV.UK.

-For HMRC’s detailed and technical CGT information see the CGT manual.
+For HMRC’s detailed and technical CGT information see the CGT manual on GOV.UK.

 You may need professional advice when disposing of assets, as CGT can be complicated.
 Other taxes, such as stamp duty, stamp duty land tax (and similar taxes in the devolved parts of the UK) might also apply on the transfer of property.
 Giving assets away can also have inheritance tax consequences.
 Our Getting help pages give guidance on finding a tax adviser.